jameslovallo/ardi/README.md

 ### Extends

 This is entirely optional.
-If you want your custom element to extend a default element, you can define those options here.
+If you want your custom element to extend a default el ement, you can define those options here.

 ```js
 ardi({